 The solution to avoiding personal liability is usually insurance.
 This might be malpractice insurance, errors and commissions insurance, or commercial general liability insurance depending on what type of business you have.

-There are three main debt situations that you need to be aware of.
+There are three main debt situations that you need to be aware of when considering your business structure.

 - Personally-guaranteed debts.
 Most small businesses will fall into this category.
 Because of the size of your business, when your business takes out a credit card or loan, the bank will usually require you to sign a personal guarantee.
 A personal guarantee means that even if you have a corporation or LLC, the bank can come after you personally for repayment.
 Hint: Always read the fine print when taking out business loans.